 In 2005 I got bit by the photography bug and fell hard.
 I was a fairly prolific photographer for awhile there, and tried to break into the professional market with wedding photography, studio photography, and selling fine art work.
 I have much more photography gear than I care to admit to having spent money on!
 These days I've completely stopped any photography work due to the huge reliance on computer work.
 If I had a dark room, things might pick up again!

 In an endevour to find another career that can work around my illness, I founded Autumn Weaves.
 The goal was to have my primary work be sewing, starting with comforter covers and other bedding then branching out as needed.
 My illness still managed to get in the way, though, so this project has been put to the back burner.
 I still dream of getting this going again, though.

-Basically, my job right now is managing the Airbnb rental of our spare bedroom.
-This has been a great way to bring in some more income, keep me active, and skirt around the limitations of my illness.
-It's also a great way to keep my social life active!
+While living in San Francisco, my job was basically managing the Airbnb rental of our spare bedroom.
+This was a great way to bring in some more income, keep me active, and skirt around the limitations of my illness.
+It was also a great way to keep my social life active!

 I have had many pets in my life: cats, dogs, birds, fish, gerbils and even a rat.
 But Ellie, Taedyn, and Sunshine are those who hold a special part of my life.

 I adopted Ellie in October 2014 after Taedyn died.
 I decided that with my illness that getting another dog would be too hard on me.
 I met Ellie and was quickly taken aback.
 She had no fear.
 I could do nothing that would scare her or make her nervous!
 Everything was so interesting to her.
 This seemed like a fairly unique trait amungst all the other kittens I met, so I adopted her and brought her home.

 She is a wonderful cat, and terrific companion.
 She's always at my side, and dragging my butt off the couch to play with her.
 She certainly brings a lot of joy into our home!